 This document will teach you how to generate, email, and edit documents.

-If you would like to review the setup and configuration for S-Docs, please refer to the S-Docs Quick Install & Config Guide, which will teach you how to create a template, add the S-Docs button to your object record, and email a basic document.
+If you would like to review the setup and configuration of S-Docs, please refer to the S-Docs Quick Install & Config Guide, which will teach you how to create a template, add the S-Docs button to your object, and email a basic document.